thw17/AGAR_2018_Intro_Genome_Assembly/README.md

 Sandbox private repo to share code, notes, and files in preparation for AGAR 2018 in Buffalo, NY

-## Version control, reproducibility, automation, and best-practices for bioinformatics
+## Session 1: Version control, reproducibility, automation, and best-practices for bioinformatics
 ### Git

 ### Conda/Bioconda